folio-org/docs/content/en/docs/Access/Courses/courses.md

 The Courses app allows you to create and manage course reserves.

-Note: In order for the courses you create in the Courses app to be discoverable by your patrons, you need to have an external interface or discovery layer set up and capable of interacting with FOLIO.
+Note: To enable library patrons to discover the courses you create in the Courses app you need an external interface or discovery layer set up and capable of interacting with FOLIO.

 ## Permissions

-The permissions listed below allow you to interact with the Courses app and determine what you can or cannot do within the app.
 You can assign permissions to users in the Users app.
-If none of these permissions are assigned to a user, then they will be unable to see the Courses app or any related information.
+The permissions described below allow you to interact with the Courses app and determine what you can or cannot do within the app.
+If you don’t assign any of these permissions to a user, then they will be unable to see the Courses app or any related information.

 The following are all the Courses permissions:

 * **Courses: All permissions.** This permission allows the user to maintain (view, add, edit, and delete) courses, items, instructors, cross-listed courses and all course settings.
 * **Courses: Read, add, edit, and delete courses.** This permission allows the user to view, add, edit and delete a course.
 * **Courses: Read, add, and edit courses.** This permission allows the user to view, add, and edit a course.
-However, they are unable to delete a course.
+They cannot delete a course.
 * **Courses: Add and edit courses’ reserved items.** This permission allows the user to add and edit items associated with a course.
-It does not grant the ability to remove items from a course.
+They cannot remove items from a course.
 * **Courses: Add, edit, and remove courses’ reserved items.** This permission allows the user to view, add, edit, and remove items associated with a course.
 * **Courses: Read All.** This permission allows the user to see all courses and item information.
 * **Settings (Courses): Can create, edit and delete Course Settings.** This permission allows the user to maintain (view, add, edit, and delete) all course settings.

 ## Keyboard shortcuts

 Keyboard shortcuts allow you to perform actions in this app using the keyboard.
 See [Platform essentials > Keyboard shortcuts]({{< ref "keyboardshortcuts.md" >}}) for more information.

 ## Implementation considerations